2026 Formula One World Championship

+Kimi Antonelli is the current World Drivers' Championship leader, driving for Mercedes, the current World Constructors' Championship leaders.

-The 2026 FIA Formula One World Championship is a planned motor racing championship for Formula One cars which will be the 77th running of the Formula One World Championship.
+The 2026 FIA Formula One World Championship is a motor racing championship for Formula One cars and the 77th running of the Formula One World Championship.
 It is recognised by the Fédération Internationale de l'Automobile (FIA), the governing body of international motorsport, as the highest class of competition for open-wheel racing cars.
-The championship will be contested over twenty-four Grands Prix held around the world.
-Drivers and teams are scheduled to compete for the titles of World Drivers' Champion and World Constructors' Champion, respectively.
-McLaren-Mercedes are the reigning Constructors' Champions.
+The championship is contested over twenty-three Grands Prix held around the world.
+It began in March and is scheduled to end in December.
+Drivers and teams compete for the titles of World Drivers' Champion and World Constructors' Champion, respectively.
+Lando Norris is the reigning World Drivers' Champion, while McLaren-Mercedes are the reigning World Constructors' Champions.